zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson8.md

 1. In the left sidebar, select **Build > Pipelines**.

-1. Select the most recent passed pipeline.
+1. Select the most recently passed pipeline.

 1. Select the `dependency-scanning` job.